Sanako is a Finnish Educational Tech company helping schools and language teachers to improve language teaching efficiency and results.

 Best educators know this and they also incorporate motivational aspects to their teaching regardless if they are using any software or not.
 This, of course, depends on the grade level where they are teaching as this might not be a problem at the university level or in space where the students have joined the language class of their own will and potentially even paid a fee for it.

 4 ways teachers can set up an online language classroom

 One option is just to use a basic online conferencing tool to discuss remotely with students.
 In addition to basic live audio broadcasting and group conversations, the teacher can share their screen and walkthrough learning material together with the students.
 These tools are great for setting up an online classroom with little or no cost, but the downside is that they are not built for language teaching and learning and therefore they offer a very limited set of language learning specific features and exercises.
-The biggest limitation is that there is no way to pair up students or set them to smaller groups; only one person can speak at one time which makes the individual time spent on speaking very limited.
-(Zoom is an exception to this as it already includes a feature to divide the bigger session to smaller sessions which could include more than one person)
+The biggest limitation is that there is no way to pair up students or set them to smaller groups; only one person can speak at one time which makes the individual time spent on speaking very limited (Zoom is an exception into this as it already includes a feature to divide the bigger session to smaller sessions which could include more than one person).

-2 - Adobe Connect, Zoho Showtime and other online classroom solutions:
+2 - Adobe Connect, Zoho Showtime, and other online classroom solutions:

 3 - Do-it-yourself virtual classroom by combining multiple online solutions:

-Online classroom solutions often come with a licence fee, so some innovative and conscious teachers might play with the idea of building similar functionality by combining their chosen set of free digital tools for their language class.
+Online classroom solutions often come with a license fee, so some innovative and conscious teachers might play with the idea of building similar functionality by combining their chosen set of free digital tools for their language class.
 Luckily there are ways to do this and the results are often quite satisfactory.

 Choosing which of these 4 options is the best for you comes down to the requirements you need from your solution.
 Even free tools are great if you do not demand too many features tailored for language teachers and you are willing to spend some extra time on manual work!